iter8-tools/docs/docs/tutorials/load-test-grpc/kubernetesusage.md

 ***

+## Similarities to `load-test-http`

-You can parameterize the launch (in particular, specify SLOs) as described in the [basic `load-test-grpc` tutorial](basicusage.md).
+You can configure this experiment with various parameter values (in particular, you can specify SLOs) as described in the [basic `load-test-grpc` tutorial](basicusage.md).
 You can assert experiment conditions, view experiment reports, view experiment logs, and cleanup the experiment as described in the [Kubernetes usage tutorial for `load-test-http`](../load-test-http/kubernetesusage.md).